Clown society: Description and function

 In the case of the Zuni clown society of the Puebloans, "one is initiated into the Ne'wekwe order by a ritual of filth-eating" where "mud is smeared on the body for the clown performance, and parts of the performance may consist of sporting with mud, smearing and daubing it, or drinking and pouring it onto one another".

 The sacred clown and his apparently antisocial behavior is condoned in Native American ceremonies.

 While in their costume, clowns have special permission from their society to parody or criticize defective aspects of their own culture.
 They are always required to be funny.

+In the case of the jester at the English Royal Court with his cap of bells and pig's bladder stick he was allowed to make fun of, be indelicate and sometimes downright rude to members of the royal family and their entourage without fear of reprisal.

-Other persons living within the same culture may recognize a clown when they see one, but seldom consciously understand what the clowns do for their society.
+Other persons living within the same culture nearly always recognize a clown when they see one, but seldom consciously understand what the clowns do for their society.
 The typical explanation is "He's just a funny man."

-In the case of the jester at the English Royal Court with his cap of bells and pig's bladder stick he was allowed to make fun of, be indelicate and sometimes downright rude to members of the royal family and their entourage without fear of reprisal.

 Clown societies usually train new members to become clowns.
 The training normally takes place by an apprentice system, although there may be some rote schooling as well.
 Sometimes the training is improvisational comedy, but usually a clown society trains members in well known forms of costume, pantomime, song, dance, and common visual gags.
-Occasionally these include a scripted performance, or skit, which is part of a standard repertoire that "never gets old," and is expected by members of the culture that the clown society is part of.
+On rare occasions the training includes scripted performances, or skits, which are part of a standard repertoire that "never gets old", and is expected by members of the culture that the clown society is embedded in.

-Humor assumes "a sacred position within ceremonials" in many Native North American societies; examples are found in Trickster traditions, Pueblo clown societies, Cherokee "Booger" dances, and aspects of the Northwest Coast Potlatch.
+Humor assumes a "sacred position within ceremonials" in many Native North American societies; examples are found in trickster traditions, Pueblo clown societies, Cherokee booger dances, and aspects of the Northwest Coast potlatch.
 Humor is a fundamental aspect of Native American life, and has many purposes related to sacred rituals and social cohesion.